Skip to Main Navigation | Skip to Content

 What is academic probation?

-A student whose Central Missouri or cumulative GPA drops below 2.00 will be placed on academic probation.
-New freshmen who do not meet regular admissions criteria and those who are admitted to UCM (including The Success Program - TSP) will be placed on academic probation at the time of admission.
+An undergraduate student whose Central Missouri or cumulative GPA drops below 2.00 will be placed on academic probation.
+New freshmen who do not meet regular admissions criteria will be placed on academic probation at the time of admission.
 A transfer student will be placed on academic probation at the time of admission if his/her cumulative GPA is less than 2.00.

 Students placed on academic probation may continue to enroll in classes.
 Students are encouraged to seek advice from their academic advisor about future enrollments.
-Students on academic probation may not enroll in more than 15 semester hours during any Fall and Spring semester of academic probation.
+Undergraduate students on academic probation may not enroll in more than 15 semester hours during any Fall and Spring semester of academic probation.
 Students who are admitted to the University on probation (both freshmen and transfers) must earn a 2.00 GPA during their first semester at UCM to continue enrollment.
-Some exceptions may apply for students in the TSP program.

 How long will I be on probation?